open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.10.0

+- Fixed another case for issue 264
+- Moved the sort of `/changes` data to exchange scala code (from the postgresql db), and simplified the query filters a little

 ## Changes in 2.9.0

 - Issue 284: Notification Framework no longer throws an error for empty db responses